odelia-ai/odelia-ai.github.io/docs/3_getting_started.md

 #### Container Hosting Platform
 - HPE Swarm Learning is qualified with Docker 20.10.5.
 - Configure Docker to run as a non-root user.
-For more details, see Manage Docker as a non-root user.
 - Configure network proxy settings for Docker.
-For more details, see Http/https proxy.
 - Configure Docker to use IPv4.

 #### Machine Learning Framework